Protecting Your Digital World

-If you use a cell phone, be aware there are numerous ways an abuser can use cell phone technology to overhear your calls or locate you.
-Use a cell phone only if you do not have access to a regular phone, and make sure that you do not give any identifying details on a cell phone.
+If you use a cell phone, be aware there are numerous ways an abuser can use technology to overhear your calls or locate you.
+Use a cell phone only if you do not have access to a landline, and make sure that you do not give any identifying details on a cell phone.
 If your abuser works for a phone company or law enforcement agency, use extreme caution and discuss cell phone safety with a domestic violence advocate.

-A cellular phone in “silent mode” or “auto answer” can serve as a tracking device.
+A cell phone in “silent mode” or “auto answer” can serve as a tracking device.
 Cell phones now have GPS (Global Positioning System), which is a location-finding feature.
 If you are fleeing from your abuser, either turn off your cell phone or leave it with a trusted friend or family member.

 Wireless carriers are required to complete 9-1-1 calls, even when a phone is not activated.
 Any phone that turns on and receives a signal is capable of making 9-1-1 calls.
 It is important to know that if the phone you’re using isn’t activated, meaning there isn’t a phone number assigned to it, and you’re disconnected from the 9-1-1 dispatch center, you must call 9-1-1 back.